 Sedation.
-For most examinations with an endoscope, a sedative is provided.
-This increases the comfort of the individual undergoing the examination.
+For most examinations with an endoscope, you're sedated.
+This increases your comfort.
 The sedative, which is administered via an injection into the vein, produces relaxation and light sleep.
 There are usually few if any recollections of the procedure.
 Patients wake up within an hour, but the effects of the medicines are more prolonged, so it is not safe to drive until the next day.

 General anesthesia (puts you totally asleep for a period of time) is given in only very special circumstances (in young children, and when very complex procedures are planned).

 The first step in your endoscopy is sedation.
 Once you're asleep, your health care provider will insert the scope and begin the exam.

 After the scope reaches the area to be checked, the doctor will note any areas that appear irregular or abnormal.
 If they need to remove tissue for more analysis, they'll use a special tool to do that.
 They can also perform certain treatments during the procedure.

 At the conclusion, they'll remove the scope and close any incisions they've made.